hoegnason/tingmal/README.md

 - **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.

 ## Stats
 The summary below was **computed from `sentences.jsonl`**, a sentence-level JSONL file with fields `id` and `text`.
 It contains only **full, deduplicated sentences** where formatting such as bullet points, ordinal list numbers, and legal section symbols (§) has been removed.
-Sentence segmentation has been reviewed by a Faroese native speaaker.
+Sentence segmentation has been reviewed by a Faroese native speaker.

 | Metric | Value |